truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 ## 23.10.1.1 Changelog

-**January <!--9-->, 2024**
+**January <!-- 9 -->, 2024**

 iXsystems is pleased to release TrueNAS SCALE 23.10.1.1!
-This is a small hotpatch to address issues reported by the community after the 23.10.1 release.
+This is a small hotpatch with fixes for web interface issues discovered after the 23.10.1 release.
+The full 23.10.2 maintenance release is anticipated later in February.

 Changes:

-* Fix non-physical interface (Link Aggregation, VLAN, Bridge) link address getting into database when it is updated ([NAS-125932](https://ixsystems.atlassian.net/browse/NAS-125932)).
+* Fix non-physical interface (Link Aggregation, VLAN, Bridge) link address writing into the database when it is updated ([NAS-125932](https://ixsystems.atlassian.net/browse/NAS-125932)).
+* Fix network interface speed reporting ([NAS-125832](https://ixsystems.atlassian.net/browse/NAS-125832)).
+* Fix disk temperature reporting ([NAS-125841](https://ixsystems.atlassian.net/browse/NAS-125841)).

 See the **23.10.1 Ongoing Issues** list below for any additional details about issues discovered after the 23.10.1 release.